opentap/opentap/doc/Developer Guide/Translating/Readme.md

 // Inheriting from ITapPlugin causes the automatic translation template generator to create entries for this object.
 // Note that the type must be public.
-[Display("This is the title of the dialog")] public class MyTranslatableRequestObject : ITapPlugin {
+[Display("This is the title of the dialog")] public class MyTranslatableRequestObject : IStringLocalizer {
     // This enum is automatically added to the translation table because it is referenced by `MyTranslatableRequestObject`, which is a plugin type public enum UserResponse